If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Scorched Earth-shareware title.png

 Version 1.0b used the author's nickname, Sprig, and had a less organized menu.
-Version 1.0 would neatly relegate those options to the side, but Version 1.1 would make those buttons.
+Version 1.0 would neatly relegate those options to the side, but Version 1.1 would make those into buttons.
 "Weather" was merged with the "Landscape" menu in 1.2.
-A copyright was added in Version 1.0 and would be put outside the title screen picture in 1.5.
-The status of the version (shareware or registered) was also included on the title screen.
+A copyright was added in Version 1.0, and this would be put at the bottom of a new frame around the title screen picture in 1.5.
+The status of the version, shareware or registered, was also added on the title screen in 1.5.

 Miscellaneous